ezakhar/help/en/training-plans/training-plans-for-coaches.md

 **1.Become a coach and fill in your coach profile.
 In order to do it:**

 * Enable “Coach” tariff for a trial period.
-It is required for the “I can a coach” attribute to appear in the profile.
+It is required for the “I am a coach” attribute to appear in the profile.
 If you don't plan to work with athletes in Staminity, you don't have to pay for the “Coach” tariff after the trial period.

 **2.Fill in your coach profile.**